Bioconductor/BBS/Doc/BBSoptions.md

 Notify package maintainer of build failures or warnings.

-- Alert can be TRUE or FALSE, default is FALSE.
+- Alert enables AlertOn and AlertTo.
+Possible values are TRUE and FALSE.
+The default is FALSE.
+To enable alerts,

+        Alert: TRUE

-- AlertOn turns on/off WARNINGS and ERRORS.
-The default value is ERROR.
+- AlertOn specifies which type of failure should trigger an alert.
+The default is ERROR.

   - To receive an alert in case of any warning on any platform: